natenka/pyneng-book-en/docs/source/exercises/17_exercises.rst

     00:E9:22:11:A6:50   100.1.1.7        76260       dhcp-snooping   3    FastEthernet0/21
     Total number of bindings: 2

-The resulting csv file should have such content:
+The resulting csv file should contain the following content:

 ::